- Home

 What BMI Actually Measures

-A BMI calculator is one of the most commonly used health screening tools worldwide — and for good reason.
+A free BMI calculator is one of the most commonly used health screening tools worldwide — and for good reason.
 BMI — Body Mass Index — is a ratio of weight to height squared.
 It was developed in the 1830s by Belgian statistician Adolphe Quetelet as a population-level tool, not a diagnostic one.
 Doctors use it as a quick screening flag, not a verdict.
+Our free online BMI calculator applies the same WHO-standard formula used in clinical settings.

 If your BMI falls outside the normal range, it's worth a conversation with a doctor.
-It's a prompt for investigation, not a sentence.
+Think of this free online calculator as a prompt for investigation, not a sentence.

 Where the BMI Calculator Has Limits